SheffSix/SIMS2AD/README.md

 # SIMS2AD

+##Description
+This script runs reports from SIMS then creates and configures user accounts and groups based on the results of those reports.

+##Disclaimer
+This was written for a very specific environment, so please don't use it.
+Neither myself nor my employer will take any resposibility for any damage caused by running this script in your enviromnent.

 ##Change Log

 ###v0.5
 ####Changes
 * New Azure AD Connect service which replaces DirSync uses different PowerShell modules.
-* Script updated to use new powershell modules MsOnline and AdSync instead oof DirSync if they are present.
+* Script updated to use new powershell modules MsOnline and AdSync instead of DirSync if they are present.

 ###v0.4.2
 ####Bug Fixes